-- District boards of education must provide one-to-one mentoring support to provisional teachers for the first year of their employment, which is defined as a minimum of thirty (30) weeks. - The mentor teacher and the provisional teacher holding a Certificate of Eligibility with Advanced Standing (CEAS) must meet at least once per week for the first four weeks of the teaching assignment. - The mentor teacher and the provisional teacher holding a Certificate of Eligibility (CE) must meet at least once per week for the first eight weeks of the teaching assignment. - Mentoring sessions will ideally be forty-five minutes.
+- District boards of education must provide one-to-one mentoring support to provisional teachers for the first year of employment, defined as a minimum of thirty (30) weeks. - The mentor teacher and the provisional teacher holding a Certificate of Eligibility with Advanced Standing (CEAS) must meet at least once weekly for the first four weeks of the teaching assignment. - The mentor teacher and the provisional teacher holding a Certificate of Eligibility (CE) must meet at least once weekly for the first eight weeks of the teaching assignment. - Mentoring sessions will ideally be forty-five minutes.

 Beginning the second month of mentoring, both provisional teacher and teacher mentor should visit the mentor's classroom for peer observations at least twice per month.
-The mentor coordinator and novice building administrator should be notified of visitation schedule in advance.
-The teacher mentors will receive professional development in peer observations prior to conducting the first visits.
+The mentor coordinator and novice building administrator should be notified of the visitation schedule in advance.
+The teacher mentors will receive professional development in peer observations before conducting the first visits.
 While the notes should be kept confidential, the recommendations should be logged.

 All visits and support do not have to be physical meetings.
-Electronic means may be utilized including Skype, FaceTime, Google Hangout, emails, and journals.
-Text messaging may be used to expedite feedback but it is not an acceptable log entry.
+Electronic means, including Zoom, Skype, FaceTime, Google Meet/Hangout, emails, and journals, may be utilized.
+Text messaging may be used to expedite feedback, but it is not an acceptable log entry.

-Payment authorization forms must be submitted by the Provisional Teacher within ten (10) days of the date of hire.
+The Provisional Teacher must submit payment authorization forms within ten (10) days of the hire date.

-Participants (novice teachers, teacher mentors, ScIP teams, administrators) who believe that the support outlined in this document is not being provided may submit

-Provisional Teacher Induction Protocol 2020-2021 An Ancillary Document to the Teacher Evaluation Handbook their concerns in writing to the mentor contact within 10 days of an incident or after 10 days without contact.
+Participants (novice teachers, teacher mentors, ScIP teams, administrators) who believe that the support outlined in this document is not being provided may submit their concerns in writing to the mentor contact within ten days of an incident or after ten days without contact.